Themyscira (DC Comics): Enter Wonder Woman

 Later still, Darkseid's forces ravaged Themyscira during a search to locate the Greek gods, killing nearly half of the Amazons there in the process.
 As they began rebuilding, the Amazons found themselves reverting to stone.
 This was as a result of the gods' departure from the mortal plane, and the Amazons' connection to their creator beings so diminished as to revert their bodies to their primordial state.
-With the gods returned to Olympus, the Amazons were again transformed into their flesh and blood state, yet more Amazons were killed in a confrontation with the demonic entity known as Neron.
+With the gods returned to Olympus, the Amazons were again transformed into their flesh and blood state, yet more Amazons were killed in a confrontation with Neron.

 With Diana and Hippolyta adventuring in Patriarch's World as Wonder Woman for longer and longer periods of time, the Banas and the Themyscirans were manipulated into a bloody civil war at the hands of Magala, who had been possessed by the spirit of Antiope's murderer, Ariadne.
 Using the pre-existing disdain of the tribes against each other, Magala used allies among both Amazon cities to spark the vengeful conflict.
 The island was left in ruins, and the war was only stopped when Hippolyta abolished the royal family, renounced her throne.

-Left at odds but on even political ground, the Bana Amazons and the Themyscirans joined forces against the alien forces of Imperiex.
+Left at odds but on even political ground, the Bana Amazons and the Themyscirans joined forces against the forces of Imperiex.
 Themyscira, mystically moved into outer space, was destroyed, and hundreds of Amazons from both tribes died.
-When Wonder Woman led each tribe of Amazons into an ecumenical prayer, funneling power into the new god Darkseid, the warrior women helped destroy Imperiex and its ally Brainiac 13.
+When Wonder Woman led each tribe of Amazons into an ecumenical prayer, funneling power into Darkseid, the Amazons helped destroy Imperiex and Brainiac 13.